abang115/TaskAru/Sprint2.md

   - Sign-in and Register handler functions were implmented to handle post requests to connect the front-end to the back-end
   - Utilized bcrypt to securely hash passwords and store them in the database
   - Created calendar and event structs to handle events users add to the calendar
-  - Stores event information into event objects, stores these objects and calendar information into calendar objects, and stores calendar objects with users
+  - Started storing event information into event objects, stores these objects and calendar information into calendar objects, and store calendar objects with users using nested structs

 Unit (Cypress Component) Tests and Cypress E2E Tests for Frontend
 ---